Marker-Inc-Korea/AutoRAG/docs/source/nodes/query_expansion/hyde.md

 ---
 # HyDE

 The HyDE is inspired by the paper "[Precise Zero-shot Dense Retrieval without Relevance Labels](https://arxiv.org/abs/2212.10496)".
-It uses a LLM model to generate a hypothetical passage for a given query.
+It uses an LLM model to generate a hypothetical passage for a given query.

 ## **Module Parameters**